graphql-java-generator/GraphQL-Forum-Maven-Tutorial-server/README.md

 * The methods of a Data Fetcher Delegate are all the Data Fetchers (or resolvers) for one GraphQL object, query, mutation or subscription.

 In this sample based on the forum GraphQL schema, these Data Fetcher Delegates must be implemented:
-* DataFetchersDelegateQueryType: manages all queries defined in the GraphQL schema
+* DataFetchersDelegateQuery: manages all queries defined in the GraphQL schema
-* DataFetchersDelegateMutationType: manages all mutations defined in the GraphQL schema
+* DataFetchersDelegateMutation: manages all mutations defined in the GraphQL schema
-* DataFetchersDelegateSubscriptionType: manages all subscriptions defined in the GraphQL schema
+* DataFetchersDelegateSubscription: manages all subscriptions defined in the GraphQL schema
 * DataFetchersDelegateBoard, DataFetchersDelegateMember, DataFetchersDelegatePost and DataFetchersDelegateTopic manage the relations between objects, and their [data loader](https://www.graphql-java.com/documentation/v14/batching/), if relevant

 # A note on the database for this sample